Wedding Venue Dietary Requirements: Complete Guide

 • Kosher

-Leading UK caterers like Caper & Berry or Create Food routinely accommodate multiple dietary requirements.
+Leading UK caterers, such as Caper & Berry or Create Food, routinely accommodate multiple dietary requirements.
 However, book early, as specialist options may require additional prep time.
 Most British venues now maintain detailed allergen matrices for their menus.

 For your table plan, work with your wedding coordinator to implement a discreet labelling system.
-Many UK couples opt for coloured dots on place cards or coded symbols in the table plan to identify specific meal requirements without drawing attention.
+Many UK couples opt for coloured dots on place cards or coded symbols in the table plan to identify specific meal requirements without drawing attention to themselves.

 Add this wording to your RSVP: “Please detail any dietary requirements or allergies.
 Our catering team will ensure these are accommodated at the wedding breakfast.”